Regent Hong Kong: History

 The hotel opened in 1980 as The Regent Hong Kong, owned by New World Development and managed by Regent International Hotels.
 It was built as the flagship property of RIH, founded by hotelier Robert H. Burns and Japan's Tokyu Hotels Group in 1970.
 In 1992, the Regent Hotels group was acquired by Four Seasons Hotels.

 On May 21, 2001, New World sold the hotel to Bass Hotels and Resorts for US$346 million and it was rebranded as the InterContinental Hong Kong on June 1, 2001.
 Four Seasons Hotels, which owned Regent Hotels at the time, controlled 25% of the property's management contract, causing them to enter rent arbitration with New World, which was resolved in August 2001, when New World agreed to pay Four Seasons an unspecified amount.

 In July 2015, InterContinental Hotels Group (IHG), the successor company to Bass Hotels and Resorts, agreed to sell InterContinental Hong Kong to Supreme Key Limited, a consortium of investors, for US$938 million.
 It was reported that IHG will retain a 37-year management contract, with three 10-year extension rights.

 In March 2018, when IHG Hotels & Resorts acquired a majority-stake in Regent Hotels, it was announced that following renovations, the hotel would be rebranded back to Regent Hong Kong.
 InterContinental Hong Kong officially ceased operations on April 20, 2020 to commence the three-year renovation and conversion to Regent Hong Kong.

 On 8 November 2023, the relaunched Regent celebrated its official opening, with Managing Director Michel Chertouh leading the reopening of Regent Hong Kong.

+In 2025, Regent Hong Kong received a Five-Star rating from the Forbes Travel Guide and was ranked #1 City Hotel in Asia and Hong Kong in the World’s Best Awards, as well as #1 Best Hong Kong Hotel in the Luxury Awards Asia Pacific, by Travel + Leisure.
+In the same year, it was named Best Brand Hotel at Virtuoso Travel Week and was included among the Top 5 Best Hotels in Hong Kong in the US Readers’ Choice Awards by Condé Nast Traveler.